FurqanAhmad17/YRHacks_SignWave/README.md

 Priyanshu Sarkar,
 Ricky Zou

+Special thanks to Kenny Wu, who was a massive help to the completion of this project.

-ASL Recognition with Teachable Machine and Text-to-Speech Integration
+# ASL Recognition with Teachable Machine and Text-to-Speech Integration

 Overview: